Updated on: 2/15/2019

 On Wednesday night, a storm system is expected to come in from the coast and push inland overnight through Thursday morning.
 This storm is expected to cause strong winds on the coast and through the Strait; the Puget Sound and the Lowlands should only see 1-2 inches of rain, although the Olympics and Cascades could see up to 4 inches of rain and the south facing slopes of the Olympics may see more than 5 inches of rain.

-On Thursday afternoon, a cyclone currently travelling across the Pacific Ocean is expected to reach the Washington coast, bringing heavy rain and strong wind with it.
+On Thursday afternoon, a cyclone currently traveling across the Pacific Ocean is expected to reach the Washington coast, bringing heavy rain and strong wind with it.
 Gusts may reach as high as 75 miles per hour in some areas.
 High swells will make the sea dangerous, with a possible height of 30 feet.
 Coastal areas are likely to experience flooding from the storm surge.

 This Saturday, a very strong storm system will move in; it is likely to last through Sunday morning.
 Experts are predicting power outages, tree damage, and river flooding.
 "The system and the path is looking alarmingly like the Columbus Day windstorm which hit here 54 years ago,” said KING 5 Meteorologist Rich Marriott, referencing a historic weather event that caused 46 deaths in 1962.